marmistrz/randmockery/README.md

 This gives us the opportunity to replace the syscall return value/buffer with our own data.

+## Notes
+Mocking vDSO syscalls is not supported out of the box.
+You need to preload a library using the `-l` switch.
+An example mocking library is located in the `tests` subdirectory.

 ## Benchmarks
 * `cmp file1 file2` on 1.5G files yielded 8x slowdown (this is the pessimistic scenario of an application, which does mostly syscalls)
 * running a compute-only job (calculating `1/(1+x)` using a series for a 1000 values of x with double precision) showed virtually no slowndown